riaanHarwoodFPA/Order-Processing-Inventory-Integration-System/README.md

 - Receives an order
 - Validates it
 - Talks to multiple backend systems
-- Handles failures gracefully
+- Handles failures
-- Returns a clean response
+- Returns a clean response (Frontend UI)

 <br>